Waterfalls in Georgia

 The Trails and Tap team visited the following waterfalls in Georgia

-Long Creek Falls Trail near Blue Ridge Georgia - Trails & Tap Long Creek Falls Trail - Hike Long Creek Falls Trail in the Chattahoochee-Oconee National Forest On Monday, February 20, Jesse and I took the drive up to Blue Ridge, Georgia to go to Long Creek Falls Trail.
+Long Creek Falls Trail near Blue Ridge Georgia - Trails & Tap Long Creek Falls Trail - Hike Long Creek Falls Trail in the Chattahoochee-Oconee National Forest Jesse and I took the drive up to Blue Ridge, Georgia to hike Long Creek Falls Trail.
 The trailhead is off of Forest Service Road 58 in the Chattahoochee-Oconee National Forest.
-We went about 4 miles down the road to get to the trail.
-The road is not paved but was in good condition.
-We were able to take the Corolla down just fine!
-The service road is extremely pretty.
-It winds through old growth forest and along Long Creek.
-There are spots to get… Continue Reading
+We went about 4 miles down the road to get to the trail - the road is not paved but was in good condition.
+We were able to take the Corolla down it just fine!
+The service road is extremely pretty as it winds through old growth forest and along Long Creek.
+There are spots to get out and… Continue Reading

-Cloudland Canyon State Park in Georgia - Trails & Tap Cloudland Canyon State Park - Cloudland Canyon State Park - Rising Fawn, GA On the second weekend of September, Jesse and I decided to go on a hike at Cloudland Canyon State Park in Rising Fawn, Georgia.
-This is in the northwest corner of Georgia and is close to the Tennessee border.
+Cloudland Canyon State Park in Georgia - Trails & Tap Cloudland Canyon State Park - Cloudland Canyon State Park is in the northwest corner of Georgia near the Tennessee border.
+On the second weekend of September, Jesse and I decided to go on a hike at Cloudland Canyon State Park in Rising Fawn, Georgia.
+Cloudland Canyon State Park is in the northwest corner of Georgia near the Tennessee border.
 We have hiked Cloudland Canyon two times.
 On both of these previous occasions, we did the Waterfalls Trail.
 Although this is the most scenic trail, it is extremely difficult.
 This is the only trail I have thrown up on!
-I know it's embarrassing, but those stairs coming out of the canyon are no… Continue Reading
+I know it's embarrassing, but those stairs… Continue Reading

 Roswell Mill Waterfall at Old Mill Park - Trails & Tap Roswell Mill Waterfall at Old Mill Park - This Roswell waterfall is definitely an impressive one!
 On a Sunday afternoon, Jesse and I headed out to Roswell, Georgia.
 We are currently trying to explore more hikes near the Atlanta area, and for this trip we chose the waterfall at the Old Mill Park, also known as Vickery Creek Falls.
 This waterfall hike is located right in the middle of downtown Roswell in Old Mill Park.
 First of all, if you are reading this and have any knowledge of this park, you are probably thinking, "That place is not for hiking!"
 But let me tell you, it can definitely… Continue Reading